-A compilation of news from Presbyterian Church (U.S.A.) seminaries including Auburn Theological Seminary, Austin Presbyterian Theological Seminary, Columbia Theological Seminary, Louisville Presbyterian Theological Seminary, Pittsburgh Theological Seminary, Princeton Theological Seminary and Union Presbyterian Seminary; and other pertinent seminary news.
+A compilation of news submitted to Presbyterian News Service by Presbyterian Church (U.S.A.) seminaries including Auburn Theological Seminary, Austin Presbyterian Theological Seminary, Columbia Theological Seminary, Louisville Presbyterian Theological Seminary, McCormick Theological Seminary, Pittsburgh Theological Seminary, Princeton Theological Seminary, San Francisco Theological Seminary and Union Presbyterian Seminary; and other pertinent seminary news.

 Austin Presbyterian Theological Seminary

 - General Assembly Moderator Heath Rada to Serve as Speaker at Austin Seminary Commencement

 Heath Rada, Moderator of the 221st General Assembly (2014) of the Presbyterian Church (U.S.A.), will be the commencement speaker for Austin Seminary as they celebrate the 2016 class.

 Baccalaureate will take place at University Presbyterian Church in Austin, Texas on May 21, 6:00 p.m. and Commencement is May 22, 2:30 p.m.